corvino/tilde/readme.md

 appropriate files.

-Before creating the symlinks, the script also attempts to move any conflicting files from ~ to dotfiles.OLD.
-If a file is already appropriately symlinked, it is skipped. dotfiles.OLD is only created if it is needed; and if it is needed and exists, the script does not attempt to backup or link.
+Before creating the symlinks, the script also attempts to move any conflicting files from ~ to BACKUP.
+If a file is already appropriately symlinked, it is skipped.
+BACKUP is only created if it is needed; and if it is needed and exists, the script does not attempt to backup or link.

 The setup process is simple: clone and run setup.sh.